 I agree, and it is my intent, to sign this Contract by accessing State of Indiana Supplier Portal using the secure password assigned to me and by electronically submitting this Contract to the State of Indiana.
 I understand that my signing and submitting this Contract in this fashion is the legal equivalent of having placed my handwritten signature on the submitted Contract and this affirmation.
 I understand and agree that by electronically signing and submitting this Contract in this fashion I am affirming to the truth of the information contained therein.
 I understand that this Contract will not become binding on the State until it has been approved by the Department of Administration, the State Budget Agency, and the Office of the Attorney General, which approvals will be posted on the Active Contracts Database: https://fs.gmis.in.gov/psp/guest/SUPPLIER/ERP/c/SOI_CUSTOM_APPS.SOI_PUBLIC_CNTRCTS.GBL?

-In Witness Whereof, the Contractor and the State have, through their duly authorized representatives, entered into this Contract.
+In Witness Whereof, Delta Dental and the State have, through their duly authorized representatives, entered into this Contract.
 The parties, having read and understood the foregoing terms of this Contract, do by their respective signatures dated below agree to the terms thereof.

 [Contractor] [Indiana Agency]